-Record Date For each Security, with respect to each Distribution Date, unless otherwise specified in the related Trust Agreement or MX Trust Agreement, if applicable, the last Business Day of the month immediately preceding the month in which that Distribution Date occurs.
-Reference Time With respect to any determination of the Benchmark, (1) if the Benchmark is LIBOR, 11:00 a.m.
-(London time) on the Floating Rate Adjustment Date or in the case of a LIBOR Class backed by HECM MBS, the day specified in the related Offering Circular Supplement, (2) if the Benchmark is SOFR, 8:00 a.m.
-(New York time) on the SOFR Reset Date or such other date determined by Ginnie Mae in accordance with the Conforming Changes, and (3) if the Benchmark is not LIBOR or SOFR, the time determined by Ginnie Mae in accordance with the Conforming Changes.
-Register The register maintained by the Registrar for the Holders with respect to each Trust and MX Trust.
-Registrar With respect to each Series the Trustee or any successor registrar appointed pursuant to the related Trust Agreement and MX Trust Agreement, as applicable.
-Regular Class A Class of Regular Securities.
+For each Security, with respect to each Distribution Date, unless otherwise specified in the related Trust Agreement or MX Trust Agreement, if applicable, the last Business Day of the month immediately preceding the month in which that Distribution Date occurs.
+Reference Time.....
+With respect to any determination of the Benchmark on the applicable Floating Rate Adjustment Date, at or around the standard time established for publication of such Benchmark by the relevant Benchmark Administrator.
+Refinitiv.....
+Refinitiv Benchmark Services (UK) Limited or any successor administrator of the Refinitiv USD IBOR Consumer Cash Fallbacks.
+Register....
+The register maintained by the Registrar for the Holders with respect to each Trust and MX Trust.
+With respect to each Series the Trustee or any successor registrar Registrar appointed pursuant to the related Trust Agreement and MX Trust Agreement, as applicable.
+Regular Class....
+A Class of Regular Securities.
 Regular Holder A Holder of a Regular Security.
-Regular Interest An interest in a Trust REMIC that is designated as a "regular interest" under the REMIC Provisions.
+An interest in a Trust REMIC that is designated as a "regular Regular Interest interest" under the REMIC Provisions.
 In the case of a Double REMIC Series, the Regular Interests in the Pooling REMIC will be the Pooling REMIC Subaccounts.
-Regular Security Any Security that is a Regular Interest in a Trust REMIC.
-Relevant Governmental Body The Federal Reserve Board and/or the Federal Reserve Bank of New York, or a committee officially endorsed or convened by the Federal Reserve Board and/or the Federal Reserve Bank of New York or any successor thereto.
+Any Security that is a Regular Interest in a Trust REMIC.
+Regular Security The Federal Reserve Board and/or the Federal Reserve Bank of New Relevant Governmental Body.....
+York, or a committee officially endorsed or convened by the Federal Reserve Board and/or the Federal Reserve Bank of New York or any successor thereto.
 REMIC A real estate mortgage investment conduit within the meaning of Section 860D(a) of the Code.
-REMIC Provisions Provisions of the United States federal income tax law relating to REMICs, which appear at Section 860A through 860G of Subchapter M of Chapter 1 of Subtitle A of the Code, and related Sections, and regulations and administrative pronouncements promulgated thereunder, as the foregoing may be in effect from time to time.
+REMIC Provisions.....
+Provisions of the United States federal income tax law relating to REMICs, which appear at Section 860A through 860G of Subchapter M of Chapter 1 of Subtitle A of the Code, and related Sections, and regulations and administrative pronouncements promulgated thereunder, as the foregoing may be in effect from time to time.
 REMIC Security A Ginnie Mae REMIC Security.
-REMIC Series A series of Ginnie Mae REMIC Securities issued pursuant to a Trust Agreement and having the numerical or other designation specified in the related Trust Agreement.
-REMIC Standard Trust Provisions With respect to each Trust, the standard trust provisions in effect as of the date of the Trust Agreement and which are incorporated therein by reference.
+REMIC Series....
+A series of Ginnie Mae REMIC Securities issued pursuant to a Trust Agreement and having the numerical or other designation specified in the related Trust Agreement.
+With respect to each Trust, the standard trust provisions in effect as REMIC Standard Trust Provisions of the date of the Trust Agreement and which are incorporated therein by reference.